 In the 1950’s garden, an assortment of mass-produced decorations scattered about was not uncommon– plastic wildlife, garden gnomes, the now very politically incorrect black jockey statues, lantern holders, etc. Here you would also find wide open, well-manicured lawns and an abundance of round or box-pruned evergreen foundation plants.

 Where one lived, however, was a major factor in its overall design.
 Simply put, if you lived in warmer climes, the gardens took on a more tropical flair while in other areas plants focused more towards subtropical to temperate schemes.
 Regardless, many gardens in the 50’s reflected an outdoor-indoor living, as patios and swimming pools were quite popular.
 Hardscape features were focused on more so than the plants, though garden flowers were big and colorful when implemented.

-And then there were the color schemes, with pink, black and turquoise among them (usually inside).
+Then there were the color schemes, with pink, black, and turquoise among them (usually inside).
 Although not as prominent in the garden, your 50’s inspired garden can take these quirky pops of color and give them new life.

 Plants for a 50’s Garden Theme

 However you choose to design your 50’s garden is ultimately up to you.
 This is simply my take on creating a vintage 50’s garden, so your retro garden ideas may differ according to your needs and tastes.
 As far as the plants go, consider those having various textures and forms.
 Also, look for plants with similar growing requirements– no different than with any garden design.

 There are a number of pink plants that you can include in this garden.
 Here are just a few:

 - Rose of Sharon (Hibiscus syriacus ‘Sugar Tip’)

 Black plants mix easily with other colors and work well for a 50’s theme too.
 Some of my favorites include:

 - Hellebore Christmas Rose (Helleborus niger)